Clary-Ashton/Engineer-Pathways/README.md

 ## Instructions

+Before setup, install [XAMPP](https://www.apachefriends.org/download.html) and use it to create a database called "eps" (check specific steps for your device with google/youtube).

 Download or clone this repo, navigate to where you have stored the folder and follow these steps:

 1. Open integrated terminal or use your main CLI.
 2. Run `npm install` to set up dependencies.
+3. Run `npx sequelize-cli init` then `npx sequelize-cli db:migrate`
+   to migrate database to XAMPP for testing/development.
+   NOTE (these 2 commands use npx, not npm)
-3. Use `npm start` command to run the app locally.
+4. Use `npm start` command to run the app locally.
-4. In your browser, you can now use the system on `localhost:3000`.
+5. In your browser, you can now use the system on `localhost:3000`.

+Alternatively, just run the app on Heroku using the link provided above.

 ## Screenshot